SpecialDude/matrixObj/README.md

 - zero_matrix(): generates a zero matrix
 - ones_matrix(): generates a ones matrix
 - random_matrix(): generates a matrix with random numbers
+- trace(): returns the sum of the diagonal elements

 Boolean Methods